 If you are severely photoallergic, you need to take special steps to prevent future rashes including wearing high SPF sunscreen lotion and covering your body when in the sun.
-You may also consider taking Sunsafe Rx: a capsule, taken orally, made with antioxidants that help prevent photodamage and skin reactions from the sun.
 Additionally, oral antihistamines are sometimes helpful when reducing the severity of the rash and itching; however, they don’t normally prevent an outbreak altogether.

 If you aren’t able to sufficiently manage your solar urticaria through normal means, you may consider pursuing photochemotherapy and phototherapy options that ultimately desensitize you to UVA and UVB radiation.
 These types of therapy need to be performed well before the sunny summer months have arrived to maximize the benefits.

 The most successful way to prevent solar urticaria is to completely prevent exposing your skin to the sun.
 Yet even limiting your exposure to sunlight may cause you to significantly alter your lifestyle and may not be altogether possible.
 Regardless, decreasing your sun exposure is crucial to helping prevent solar urticaria.
 Here are some suggestions:

 - Always wear protective clothing that shields your skin from sunlight.

 - If possible, make lifestyle changes, including shifting work hours and social activities, to significantly limit daylight exposure.